patagon-dev/tienda-docs/projects/tienda-web-intro/tienda-web-mvp-project/development-functionalities/product-sync.md

 SPREE_CLIENT_SECRET
 ```

-* First, it will request a token (/spree_oauth/token) using the forementioned client_id/client_secret credentials.
+> 👉 First, it will request a token (/spree_oauth/token) using the forementioned client_id/client_secret credentials.
+>
-* It will obtain general information about the Spree environment, this information will be used to create/update other records in the process.
+> 👉 It will obtain general information about the Spree environment, this information will be used to create/update other records in the process.
-  * Data from Spree Stores (/api/v2/platform/stores)
+>   👉 Data from Spree Stores (/api/v2/platform/stores)
-  * Data from parent Taxons (/api/v2/platform/taxons)
+>   👉 Data from parent Taxons (/api/v2/platform/taxons)
-  * Data from Product properties (/api/v2/platform/properties)
+>   👉 Data from Product properties (/api/v2/platform/properties)
+>
-* For each filtered ZGEN product with its corresponding contracts:
+> 👉 For each filtered ZGEN product with its corresponding contracts:
-  * It will try to create/update the ZGEN contract data (/api/v2/platform/generic_products)
+>   👉 It will try to create/update the ZGEN contract data (/api/v2/platform/generic_products)
+>
-  * For each product contract:
+>   👉 For each product contract:
-    * It will try to create/update the Vendor data (/api/v2/platform/vendors)
+>     👉 It will try to create/update the Vendor data (/api/v2/platform/vendors)
-    * Using the corresponding vendor and other information, it will try to create/update the Product data (/api/v2/platform/products)
+>     👉 Using the corresponding vendor and other information, it will try to create/update the Product data (/api/v2/platform/products)
-    * Using the corresponding product and other information, it will try to create/update the Contract data (/api/v2/platform/contracts)
+>     👉 Using the corresponding product and other information, it will try to create/update the Contract data (/api/v2/platform/contracts)
-    * Using the corresponding product and other information, It will try to update the Product's master variant data (/api/v2/platform/variants)
+>     👉 Using the corresponding product and other information, It will try to update the Product's master variant data (/api/v2/platform/variants)
-    * Using the corresponding master variant and other information, It will try to update the Variant stock item information (/api/v2/platform/stock_items, /api/v2/platform/stock_locations)
+>     👉 Using the corresponding master variant and other information, It will try to update the Variant stock item information (/api/v2/platform/stock_items, /api/v2/platform/stock_locations)
+>
-* Synchronization results for each product are stored and sumarized, those stats are returned as the pipeline exit:
+> 👉 Synchronization results for each product are stored and sumarized, those stats are returned as the pipeline exit:
-  * Succesful count of ZGEN products syncronized
+>   👉 Succesful count of ZGEN products syncronized
-  * Error count of ZGEN products syncronized
+>   👉 Error count of ZGEN products syncronized
-  * SKUs of ZGEN products with errors on syncronization
+>   👉 SKUs of ZGEN products with errors on syncronization
+{.grid-list}

 ![pipeline-results](/web-store-project/development-functionalities/product-sync/pipeline-results.png)